ka8540/project1-ka8540/README.md

 ### Advantages of Using the Visitor Pattern

-1. Extensibility: The Visitor design enables us to add new actions to InfoItem objects without altering them.
-This is especially useful when our program expands and requires more processing or validation of user input.
+1. Extensibility: The Visitor design enables to add new actions to InfoItem objects without altering them.
+This is especially useful when my program expands and requires more processing or validation of user input.

-2. Separation of Concerns: By enclosing operation functionality inside visitor classes, we keep our InfoItem class focused on its core function of representing user information.
-This split improves the maintainability and clarity of our codebase.
+2. Separation of Concerns: By enclosing operation functionality inside visitor classes, I keep the InfoItem class focused on its core function of representing user information.
+This split improves the maintainability and clarity of my codebase.

 3. Flexibility in actions: Different visitor classes can perform a variety of actions on the same collection of InfoItem objects.
-This flexibility allows us to simply integrate new actions (for example, data exporting and extra validation criteria) without affecting the basic structure of our components.
+This flexibility allows to simply integrate new actions (for example, data exporting and extra validation criteria) without affecting the basic structure of my components.

 ### Conclusion